RMRubert/RMRubert.github.io/_posts/EN/2021-6-12-How-to-classify-your-music-collection-by-genre.md

 ![Libre Office with the outcoming file](/images/Posts/2021/2021-06-12_Image4.png){: .center-image }
 {: refdef}

-And we can end up by writing this file into a CSV that we can open with your favourite calc sheet programs.
+And we can end up by writing this file into a CSV that we can open with your favourite spreadsheet program.

 	write.table(df3, file = r"(B:\Documentos\GitHub\RMusicOrganiser\Artist_Genre.csv)",
 				sep = ",",